 The Extent of Your Medical Bills

 The amount of your medical bills is also important to the valuation of your claim.
-These costs should be considered in the context of the severity of your condition, however.
-For example, a person with spinal stenosis so severe that it is inoperable could have lower medical bills compared to someone who is successfully treated for the condition.
+However, these costs should be considered in the context of the severity of your condition.
+For example, a person with spinal stenosis so severe that it is inoperable could have lower medical bills than someone successfully treated for the condition.

 The Statute of Limitations